Griffiths Brothers Teas

 The most common form of the well-known track-side signage.

 Griffiths Brothers Teas, also known as Griffiths Teas, and as a public company, Griffiths Brothers Limited, was an Australian tea, coffee and cocoa merchant.
-It was established in Melbourne, but subsequently expanded to also operate in Sydney, Brisbane, and Adelaide.
-It was known for its distinctive advertising signs along railway lines, showing the remaining distance in 'miles to Griffiths Bros.
-Teas'.
+It was established in Melbourne, but subsequently opened operations in Sydney, Brisbane, and Adelaide.
+It was known for its distinctive advertising signs along railway lines, showing the remaining distance in "miles to Griffiths Bros.
+Teas".

 History

 Origins

-James Griffiths (1850—1925) had been a general storekeeper in Wolverhampton, England, before he emigrated to Melbourne in 1873, 1875 or 1879 (sources vary on the year).
+James Griffiths (1850–1925) had been a general storekeeper in Wolverhampton, England, before he emigrated to Melbourne in 1873, 1875 or 1879 (sources vary on the year).
 He initially became involved in the timber business.

 In the early 1880s, Australians were, per capita, the largest consumers of tea in the world, reportedly consuming annually 6.61 pounds of tea per head.
 James Griffiths began importing, tea, coffee, and cocoa, in bulk, and locally packaging and distributing those products.
-He persuaded his brother John to emigrate and join him in that business.
+He persuaded his brother John to emigrate and join him in the business.

 Griffiths Brothers - partnership and companies

 The original business was established in 1879, by James Griffiths, under his own name.
-He entered into a partnership with his brother, John Moore Griffiths (1855—1943), in late 1882, and from then on the business was known as Griffiths Brothers.
-It is probable that the word 'Teas' was included in the business name, due to the existence of another 'Griffiths Brothers', a large foundry and engineering works at Toowoomba.
+He entered into a partnership with his brother, John Moore Griffiths (1855–1943), in late 1882, and from then on the business was known as Griffiths Brothers.
+It is probable that the word "Teas" was included in the business name due to the existence of another 'Griffiths Brothers', a large foundry and engineering works at Toowoomba.

 A proprietary limited company, Griffiths Brothers Teas Pty Ltd, was registered in Victoria in 1898, and re-registered on 29 October 1913.
 It became a public company, Griffiths Brothers Ltd, on 2 December 1920.
 The public company was operating into the 1980s, but by then was no longer in its original line of business.